phuongwj/my-notes/aws-certified-cloud-practitioner/5-cloud-architecture.md

 - **Pilot Light** (Middle): moderate cost, less data loss.
 - **Warm Standby** (Left middle): higher cost, minimal data loss.
 - **Multi-site Active/Active** (Far left): highest cost, but near-zero data loss.

+## Architectural diagram example

+> Feel free to check the [freeCodeCamp Youtube video from Andrew Brown](https://www.youtube.com/watch?v=NhDYbskXRgc&t=7092s&ab_channel=freeCodeCamp.org) from **3:01:51 to 3:09:02**.

+In this section, Andrew Brown will be showing a real-world architectural diagram.
+He's hoping that by giving this exposure will give us some information to how the services work together.

+To create the architecture diagram, you'll be needing the AWS Architecture Icons to add them to your diagram.
+You can check it out [here](https://aws.amazon.com/architecture/icons/)

+## HA (High Availability) Follow Along

+> Feel free to check the [freeCodeCamp Youtube video from Andrew Brown](https://www.youtube.com/watch?v=NhDYbskXRgc&t=7092s&ab_channel=freeCodeCamp.org) from **3:09:04 to 3:12:40**.

+### Overview

+- **Some AWS services are highly available by default** (e.g., certain managed services in the standard tier), so users don't have to configure HA themselves.
+- **EC2 (Elastic Compute Cloud):**
+    - By default, if you launch a single EC2 instance, it's not highly available (since it runs on one server in one AZ).
+    - To achieve HA, you need to launch multiple EC2 instances across different AZs and then set up a **load balancer** to route traffic.
+    - This requires manual setup and configuration.
+- **Elastic Beanstalk (PaaS):**
+    - Makes HA easier because it can automatically set up the underlying infrastructure.
+    - You can choose between a **single instance (cheaper, good for dev/test)** or a **highly available environment**.
+    - If you pick HA, Elastic Beanstalk provisions an **Application Load Balancer, Auto Scaling groups, and multiple instances** for you automatically.
+- **RDS (Relational Database Service):**
+    - When creating a database (e.g., PostgreSQL), AWS gives you options: **Dev/Test** vs **Production**
+    - Production usually means **multi-AZ deployment** (replicating the database to another AZ for redundancy).
+    - This provides failover, replication, and HA features automatically.